 Do You Have to Shut Off Outside Water in Winter?

-If you live in a region where winter temperatures dip below freezing, it’s essential to shut off the water supply to outside water sources before winter sets in.
+If you live in a region where winter temperatures dip below freezing, it’s essential to put away your garden hoses and shut off the water supply to outside water sources before winter sets in.
 Late October or early November is the best time to winterize outside water pipes.

 - If your home is exposed to freezing temperatures in winter, shut off the water supply to outside pipes in fall.